 Lymphedema Management Program

-Outpatient Rehabilitation Services at St. Joseph now offers Complete Decongestive Therapy, which focuses on reducing the swelling through manual lymph drainage, compression bandaging/garments, decongestive exercises, and patient education on self-management.
-Lauren Akerboom MPT, CLT and Jennifer Raimondi DPT, CLT, and Christine Hudacek MPT, CLT are certified through the Academy of Lymphatic Studies to perform Complete Decongestive Therapy on patients with lymphedema.
+The UM St. Joseph Outpatient Rehabilitation Institute offers Complete Decongestive Therapy (CDT), which focuses on reducing the swelling through manual lymph drainage, compression bandaging/garments, decongestive exercises and patient education on self-management.
+Several of our therapists are certified through the Academy of Lymphatic Studies to perform CDT.

-To schedule an appointment or to receive more information on Lymphedema, contact Outpatient Rehabilitation Services at 410-337-1336 and press 1.
+To schedule an appointment, or to receive more information on SOZO or Lymphedema Management, contact us at 410-337-1349.